boiledsauce/focusify/README.md

+# Focusify

-# Focusify - the application which will help you focus if you are easily distracted
+### The application which will help you focus if you are easily distracted

 The science states that one should follow certain patterns in order to enhance productivity and stay focused.
 Among those, there is certain things that could improve upon.